ioos/glider-dac/_docs/user_guide/user_QC_submission_checklist.md

+---
-## User QC Submission Checklist: What Not To Do
+title: User QC Submission Checklist
+keywords:
+  - IOOS
+  - documentation
+toc: false
+summary: >-

-> To ensure your netCDF file is properly checked by the GDAC QARTOD QC system, avoid these common mistakes:
+  To ensure your netCDF file is properly checked by the GDAC QARTOD QC system, avoid the common mistakes listed below.
+---

 | **What Not To Do**                                                      | **Why It Causes Problems**                    | **Example**                                                                                  |
 |-------------------------------------------------------------------------|-----------------------------------------------|----------------------------------------------------------------------------------------------|